NuKeeperDotNet/NuKeeper/README.md

 **Fork workflow**.
 The pull fork and push fork are not the same repository.
 NuKeeper will pull from the upstream, branch locally, make a change, and push it back to a branch on the origin fork, then PR back to the `master` branch on the upstream.

 This workflow can be used if:
--  the user (identified by the github token) already has a repository with the right name, that is a fork of the target repository and we have permission to push there.
+-  the user (identified by the GitHub token) already has a repository with the right name, that is a fork of the target repository and we have permission to push there.
 - Or the user does not have a repository with the right name, but it can be created as a fork of the target.

 This is automatic, NuKeeper will find the fork, or attempt to create it if it does not exist.